🐾

 Peak-width confidence intervals

 CIs come from the sharpness of the likelihood peak, not signal variance.
-The 68% CI spans dates within 0.5 log-units of the peak; 95% CI within 2.0.
+The 68% CI spans dates whose joint log-likelihood is within 2.0 of the peak; the 95% CI within 8.0.
+Both thresholds inflate adaptively when residuals at the peak exceed the measurement-noise sigma, so poorly-fit samples report wider intervals.
 A sharper peak means more certainty — more data, or data that points more clearly to one date.

 Data Sources